 - 7.1 Our curriculum intent states: "Our ambitious curriculum is designed to develop, in all of our pupils, curiosity about the world around them, so they are eager to develop the skills, knowledge and understanding they need to succeed in life and be life-long learners."
 Our PSHE intent is to enable our pupils to become healthy, independent and responsible members of society.
-It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up. - 7.2 The delivery of the relationships education and health education coincide with one another and will be delivered as part of the school's PSHE curriculum. - 7.3 The relationships and health curriculum has been organised in line with the statutory requirements outlined in the DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education' guidance. - 7.4 The relationships and health curriculum takes into account the views of teachers, pupils and parents.
-We are dedicated to ensuring our curriculum meets the needs of the whole-school community. - 7.5 The relationships and health curriculum is informed by issues in the school and wider community, to ensure it is tailored to pupil's wider needs and we have consulted with parents, pupils and staff on the development of this policy in line with section 12 of this policy. - 7.6 Any parent, teacher or pupil wishing to provide feedback about the curriculum can do so at any time during the academic year by contacting the Headteacher. - 7.7 When organising the curriculum, the religious backgrounds of all pupils will be considered, so that the topics that are covered are taught appropriately. - 7.8 An overview of Relationships Education and what pupils will know by the end of primary school is at Appendix 2.
-An overview of Health Education and what pupils will know by the end of primary school is at Appendix 3. - 7.9 The school is free to determine within the statutory curriculum content outlined in Appendix 2 what pupils are taught during each year group and the school always considers the age and development of pupils when deciding what will be taught in each year group.
+It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up. - 7.2 The delivery of the relationships education and health education coincide with one another and will be delivered as part of the school's PSHE curriculum. - 7.3 We will take into account local health profiles of children and young people within the catchment area of our school, which can help to identify local priorities in the curriculum.

+- 7.4 The relationships and health curriculum has been organised in line with the statutory requirements outlined in the DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education' guidance. - 7.5 The relationships and health curriculum takes into account the views of teachers, pupils and parents.
+We are dedicated to ensuring our curriculum meets the needs of the whole-school community. - 7.6 The relationships and health curriculum is informed by issues in the school and wider community, to ensure it is tailored to pupil's wider needs and we have consulted with parents, pupils and staff on the development of this policy in line with section 12 of this policy. - 7.7 Any parent, teacher or pupil wishing to provide feedback about the curriculum can do so at any time during the academic year by contacting the Headteacher. - 7.8 When organising the curriculum, the religious backgrounds of all pupils will be considered, so that the topics that are covered are taught appropriately. - 7.9 An overview of Relationships Education and what pupils will know by the end of primary school is at Appendix 2.
+An overview of Health Education and what pupils will know by the end of primary school is at Appendix 3. - 7.10 The school is free to determine within the statutory curriculum content outlined in Appendix 2 what pupils are taught during each year group and the school always considers the age and development of pupils when deciding what will be taught in each year group.
 A summary of the content that will be taught during each Year Group is outlined at Appendix 4.